-Why Germany is becoming the go-to destination for trials on the world’s crimes
+Why Germany is becoming a go-to destination for trials on the world’s crimes

 Germany has more than a dozen active cases on crimes committed in Syria, according to a report last year from the human rights group Redress.

-“At the moment it’s the place to go globally,” said Andreas Scheuller, program director for international crimes at the European Center for Constitutional and Human Rights.
+“At the moment it’s the place to go globally,” said Andreas Schüller, program director for international crimes at the European Center for Constitutional and Human Rights.

 But why?

-There are a number of reasons, according to Scheuller.
+There are a number of reasons, according to Schüller.
 The first is Germany’s expansive views on legal reach, the German Code of Crimes Against International Law, which came into force in 2002.
 It allows for criminal cases even if alleged crimes were not committed in Germany, potentially opening up to suits from all over the world.

-“The German law is pretty open, so in theory any case could end up in the courts,” said Scheuller.
+“The German law is pretty open, so in theory any case could end up in the courts,” said Schüller.

 That, however, was not how things worked in practice.
 It remained largely down to the prosecutor’s discretion whether to open a case if there was no direct connection to Germany.